garethjmsaunders/code-style-guide/css.md

 2. Single-line comments (`// comment`) which are removed from production code after the code has been compiled.

-Use whichever will help you best when testing, debugging and maintaining your code.
+Use whichever type will help you best when testing, debugging and maintaining your code.
 For example:

 ```
 // Dimensions of the @2x image sprite: